Linux Service Control Commands

 As a Linux administrator, one task you will most certainly be required to know is the controlling of services via the command line.
 Because many of the servers you will work with will be headless, the services contained within won’t have a GUI app to help you out.
 So when the likes of Apache, NGINX, MySQL and Docker need to be started, restarted or stopped, you’re going to need to have this skill in your back pocket.

-TechRepublic Premium looks at some of the ways you can control the start, stop and restarting of services with the Linux operating system.
+Jack Wallen, writing for TechRepublic Premium, looks at some of the ways you can control the start, stop and restarting of services with the Linux operating system.

 The first command we’ll look at is systemctl, a tool that can work with just about any service on your system.
 First off, systemctl must be run with admin privileges.
 So if you’re working with a distribution that uses sudo, you’ll always use systemctl with the sudo command.